foundation/foundation-sites/docs/pages/starter-projects.md

 # Download the template with Git
 git clone https://github.com/zurb/foundation-sites-template projectname

-# Move to the project folter, and install dependencies
+# Move to the project folder, and install dependencies
 cd projectname
 npm install